mpromonet/webrtc-streamer/README.md

 This is a try to stream video sources through WebRTC using simple mechanism.

-It embeds a HTTP server that implements API and serve a simple HTML page that use them through AJAX.
+It embeds a HTTP server that implements API and serves a simple HTML page that use them through AJAX.

-The WebRTC signaling is implemented throught HTTP requests:
+The WebRTC signaling is implemented through HTTP requests:

  - /api/call   : send offer and get answer
  - /api/hangup : close a call